+Learn how to make Paul Hollywood's focaccia with this simple recipe.
 Paul Hollywood knows bread and we think this recipe is pretty spot on.
 Try the Great British Bake Off judge's classic recipe for focaccia.
 The oregano and sea salt topping makes this loaf extra tasty, gives it added crunch and means it is really moreish.
 It is the perfect loaf for eating with family and friends for a big sharing lunch or dinner.
 Torn up and dunked in olive oil and balsamic vinegar, this bread will make you feel like you are on your holidays!
+This easy recipe makes 2 loaves.
+This recipe is taken from Paul Hollywood's How to Bake book.

 140ml olive oil, plus extra for kneading and to finish